Skip to content

 I would like another application to be added, how do I do this?

-1. Build the app yourself (or have someone build it for you) and request to have it added to the project via a Github PR.
+Build the chart yourself (or have someone build it for you) and request to have it added to the project via a Github PR.
 You can check the #development channel of our Discord and create a thread if you’d like information about this.

 The exception to the above are more complex Kubernetes ecosystem changes e.g. Kubernetes extensions, new metrics opens, databases, etc. You’re still free to discuss these in the #development channel of our Discord linked above.